-Our Board has adopted an audit committee charter that sets forth the responsibilities of the audit committee consistent with the rules of the SEC and the NASDAQ corporate governance rules, as well as the requirements for such committee under the Israeli Companies Law, including the following:
+Our Board has adopted an audit committee charter that sets forth the responsibilities of the audit committee consistent with the rules of the SEC and the NASDAQ corporate governance rules, as well as the requirements for such committee under the Israel Companies Law, including the following:

-- · overseeing our independent registered public accounting firm and recommending the engagement, compensation or termination of engagement of our independent registered public accounting firm to the board of directors in accordance with Israeli law; - · reviewing regularly the senior members of the independent auditor's team, including the lead audit partner and reviewing partner; - · pre-approving the terms of audit, audit-related and permitted non-audit services provided by the independent registered public accounting firm for pre-approval by our Board; - · recommending the engagement or termination of the person filling the office of our internal auditor; - · reviewing periodically with management, the internal audit and the independent registered public accounting firm the adequacy and effectiveness of the Company's internal control over financial reporting; and - · reviewing with management and the independent registered public accounting firm the annual and quarterly financial statements of the Company prior to filing with the SEC.
+- overseeing our independent registered public accounting firm and recommending the engagement, compensation or termination of engagement of our independent registered public accounting firm to the Board in accordance with Israeli law; - reviewing regularly the senior members of the independent auditor's team, including the lead audit partner and reviewing partner; - pre-approving the terms of audit, audit-related and permitted non-audit services provided by the independent registered public accounting firm for pre-approval by our Board; - · recommending the engagement or termination of the person filling the office of our internal auditor; - reviewing periodically with management, the internal audit and the independent registered public accounting firm the adequacy and effectiveness of the Company's internal control over financial reporting; and - reviewing with management and the independent registered public accounting firm the annual and quarterly financial statements of the Company prior to filing with the SEC.

-The charter of the audit committee is available at http://ir.rewalk.com/.
-Information contained on, or that can be accessed through, our website does not constitute a part of this Proxy Statement and is not incorporated by reference herein.
+The charter of the audit committee is available at http://ir.rewalk.com.
+Information contained on, or that can be accessed through, our website does not constitute a part of this annual report and is not incorporated by reference herein.

-Our audit committee provides assistance to our Board in fulfilling its legal and fiduciary obligations in matters involving our accounting, auditing, financial reporting, internal control over financial reporting and legal compliance by pre-approving the services performed by our independent accountants and reviewing their reports regarding our accounting practices and systems of internal control over financial reporting.
-Our audit committee also oversees the audit efforts of our independent accountants and takes those actions that it deems necessary to satisfy itself that the accountants are independent of management.
+The audit committee provides assistance to our Board in fulfilling its legal and fiduciary obligations in matters involving our accounting, auditing, financial reporting, internal control over financial reporting and legal compliance.
+Specifically, the audit committee pre-approves the services performed by our independent registered public accounting firm and reviews the firm's reports regarding our accounting practices and systems of internal control over financial reporting.
+The audit committee also oversees the audit efforts of our independent registered public accounting firm and takes those actions that it deems necessary to satisfy itself that such accountants are in fact independent of management.

-Under the Israeli Companies Law, our audit committee is responsible for:
+Under the Israel Companies Law, the audit committee is responsible for:

-- · determining whether there are deficiencies in the business management practices of our company and making recommendations to the board of directors to improve such practices; - determining whether to approve certain related party transactions, and classifying transactions in which a controlling shareholder has a personal benefit or other interest as significant or insignificant (which affects the required approvals) (see "-Approval of Related Party Transactions under Israeli Law"); - examining our internal controls and internal auditor's performance, including whether the internal auditor has sufficient resources and tools to dispose of its responsibilities, and in certain cases approving the annual work plan of our internal auditor; - examining the scope of our auditor's work and compensation and submitting a recommendation with respect thereto to our board of directors or shareholders, depending on which of them is considering the appointment of our auditor; and - establishing procedures for the handling of employees' complaints as to the deficiencies in the management of our business and the protection to be provided to such employees.
+- determining whether there are deficiencies in the business management practices of our company and making recommendations to our Board to improve such practices; - determining whether to approve certain related party transactions, and classifying transactions in which a controlling shareholder has a personal benefit or other interest as significant or insignificant (which affects the required approvals) (see "- Approval of Related Party Transactions under Israeli Law"); - examining our internal controls and internal auditor's performance, including whether the internal auditor has sufficient resources and tools to dispose of its responsibilities, and in certain cases approving the annual work plan of our internal auditor; - examining the scope of our auditor's work and compensation and submitting a recommendation with respect thereto to our Board or shareholders, depending on which of them is considering the appointment of our auditor; and - establishing procedures for the handling of employees' complaints as to the deficiencies in the management of our business and the protection to be provided to such employees.

-Our audit committee may not approve any actions requiring its approval, unless at the time of the approval a majority of the committee's members are present, including at least one external director.
-See "-Approval of Related Party Transactions under Israeli Law."
+The audit committee may not approve any actions requiring its approval, unless at the time of the approval a majority of the committee's members are present, including at least one external director.
+See "- Approval of Related Party Transactions under Israeli Law."